-- 7 (2) No for-profit developer shall submit a new application for comprehensive permits 8 until July 1, 2005 June 1, 2016, except by mutual agreement with the local review board. - (3) Notwithstanding the provisions of subdivision (b)(2) of this section, a local review board in a town which has submitted a plan in accordance with subsection (c) of this section, shall not be subject to the provisions of subdivision (b)(2) of this section required to accept an application for a new comprehensive permit from a for profit developer until October 1, 2005. - (c) Towns and cities that are not in conformity with the provisions of section 45-53-3(2)(i) shall prepare by December 31, 2004, a comprehensive plan housing element for low and moderate income housing as specified by section 45-53-3(2)(ii), consistent with applicable law and regulation.
+- (2) No for-profit developer shall submit a new application for comprehensive permits until July 1, 2005, except by mutual agreement with the local review board. - (3) Notwithstanding the provisions of subdivision (b)(2) of this section, a local review board in a town which has submitted a plan in accordance with subsection (c) of this section, shall not be required to accept an application for a new comprehensive permit from a for-profit developer until October 1, 2005. - (c) Towns and cities that are not in conformity with the provisions of § 45-53-3(2)(i) shall prepare by December 31, 2004, a comprehensive plan housing element for low and moderate income housing as specified by § 45-53-3(2)(ii), consistent with applicable law and regulation.
 That the secretary of the planning board or commission of each city or town subject to the requirements of this paragraph shall report in writing the status of the preparation of the housing element for low and moderate income housing on or before June 30, 2004, and on or before December 31, 2004, to the secretary of the state planning council, to the chair of the house committee on corporations and to the chair of the senate committee on commerce, housing and municipal government.
-The state housing appeals board shall use said plan elements in making determinations provided for in section 45-53-6(b)(2). - (d) If any provision of this section or the application thereof shall for any reason be judged invalid, such judgment shall not affect, impair, or invalidate the remainder of this section or of any other provision of this chapter, but shall be confined in its effect to the provision or application directly involved in the controversy giving rise to the judgment, and a moratorium on the applications of for-profit developers pursuant to this chapter shall remain and continue to be in effect for the period commencing on the day this section becomes law [February 13, 2004]and continue until it shall expire on January 31, 2005, or until amended further. - (e) In planning for, awarding and otherwise administering programs and funds for housing and for community development, state departments, agencies, boards and commissions, public corporations, as defined in chapter 18 of title 35, shall among the towns subject to the provision of section 45-53-3(ii) give priority to the maximum extent allowable by law, to towns with an approved affordable housing plan.
-The director of administration shall adopt not later
+The state housing appeals board shall use said plan elements in making determinations provided for in § 45-53-6(b)(2). - (d) If any provision of this section or the application thereof shall for any reason be judged invalid, such judgment shall not affect, impair, or invalidate the remainder of this section or of any other provision of this chapter, but shall be confined in its effect to the provision or application directly involved in the controversy giving rise to the judgment, and a moratorium on the applications of for-profit developers pursuant to this chapter shall remain and continue to be in effect for the period commencing on the day this section becomes law [February 13, 2004]and continue until it shall expire on January 31, 2005, or until amended further. - (e) In planning for, awarding and otherwise administering programs and funds for

-- 1 than January 31, 2005, regulations to implement the provisions of this section. - 2 SECTION 2.
+- 1 housing and for community development, state departments, agencies, boards and commissions, - 2 public corporations, as defined in chapter 18 of title 35, shall among the towns subject to the - 3 provision of § 45-53-3(ii) give priority to the maximum extent allowable by law, to towns with an - 4 approved affordable housing plan.
+The director of administration shall adopt not later than - 5 January 31, 2005, regulations to implement the provisions of this section. - 6 SECTION 2.
 This act shall take effect upon passage.